 Our aim is to gain a systems view of the Platynereis brain and nervous system and to track the evolutionary history of all constituent cell types by identifying and investigating their evolutionary counterparts in sea anemone and amphioxus.
 This will involve investigations of cell type-specific gene regulatory networks in all species as well as neurobiological and behavioural approaches.

-In 2012, we began an ERC-funded project called BrainEvoDevo, which aims at generating a neuron-type atlas of the annelid larval brain.
-This atlas will combine neuronal morphologies, axonal projections and cellular expression profiling for an entire bilaterian brain.
-In order to generate the first cellular resolution expression atlas for a whole animal nervous system, involving early developmental as well as differentiation stages, we are working in collaboration with the Marioni group, the Keller lab (Janelia Farm Research Centre) and the Tomancak lab (MPI for Molecular Cell Biology and Genetics).
-We are combining a full tracking of the developmental lineage for all cells at several developmental stages, with cellular resolution expression profiling by image registration and single-cell sequencing.
+Our ERC-funded project – BrainEvoDevo – aims at generating a neuron-type atlas of the annelid larval brain by combining neuronal morphologies, axonal projections and cellular expression profiling for an entire bilaterian brain.
+It will be the first cellular resolution expression atlas for a whole animal nervous system involving early developmental and differentiation stages.
 Building on the Atlas, we will dissect Platynereis chemosensory-motor forebrain circuits, by laser ablation of GFP-labelled single neurons, gene knockout studies and behavioural assays based on microfluidics to explore duplication, divergence and expansion of neural circuits in central nervous system development and evolution.